lucasquintanilla/Genetec.WebSdk/README.md

 if (cardholder.Groups.Collection.Count() < 1)
 {
-    Console.WriteLine("Cardholder no pertenece a ningun Cardholder Group");
+    Console.WriteLine("Cardholder no pertenece a ningun groupo");
 }

 foreach (var group in cardholder.Groups.Collection)